sb2nov/mac-setup/docs/java/index.md

 ## Choosing a JDK

-As of 2019, there are two major JDKs: OpenJDK (also known as AdoptOpenJDK) and the Oracle JDK.
+There are two major JDKs: OpenJDK and the Oracle JDK.
 OpenJDK and Oracle JDK provide the same functionality, and are even built from the same code base.
 They differ only in their packaging and licensing.